Community Support Programs

 To learn more about this program, or to register, contact us using this form.

-Mother Daughter Program
+Mother and Daughter

 As these young women continue to grow and develop in Canada while their mothers had a different upbringing back in their origin country, there has been some cultural divide that we seek to eradicate.
 We hope to do this by bringing these two generations together so they can learn from one another through different forms of healing art and pedagogies.